The most recent Fire Operations Plan was approved and updated on Friday 05 August 2016.

 Plans and maps

-The table below shows the Fire Operations Plan for each DELWP region and associated district maps, as of September 2015.
+The table below shows the Fire Operations Plan for each DELWP region and associated district maps, current as of 01 August 2016.

 Please be patient as some of the files are very large and may take some time to download.